Hawker Sea Fury: Origins

-Six prototypes were ordered; two were to be powered by Rolls-Royce Griffon engines, two with Centaurus XXIIs, one with a Centaurus XII and one as a test structure.
-Hawker used the internal designations P.1019 and P.1020 respectively for the Griffon and Centaurus versions, while P.1018 was also used for a Fury prototype which was to use a Napier Sabre IV.
-The first Fury to fly, on 1 September 1944, was NX798 with a Centaurus XII with rigid engine mounts, powering a Rotol four-blade propeller.
-Second on 27 November 1944 was LA610, which had a Griffon 85 and Rotol six-blade contra-rotating propeller.
-By now, development of the Fury and Sea Fury was closely interlinked so that the next prototype to fly was a Sea Fury, SR661, described under "Naval version."
+Six prototypes were ordered; two were to be powered by Rolls-Royce Griffon engines, two with Centaurus XXIIs, one with a Centaurus XII, and one as a test structure.
+Hawker used the internal designations P.1019 and P.1020, respectively, for the Griffon and Centaurus versions, while P.1018 was also used for a Fury prototype, which was to use a Napier Sabre IV.
+The first Fury to fly, on 1 September 1944, was NX798 with a Centaurus XII with rigid engine mounts, powering a Rotol four-bladed propeller.
+Second on 27 November 1944 was LA610, which had a Griffon 85 and Rotol six-bladed contra-rotating propeller.
+By now, development of the Fury and Sea Fury was closely interlinked so that the next prototype to fly was a Sea Fury, SR661, described under "Naval version".
 NX802 (25 July 1945) was the last Fury prototype, powered by a Centaurus XV.
-LA610 was eventually fitted with a Napier Sabre VII, which was capable of developing 3,400 to 4,000 hp (2,535–2,983 kW); this aircraft became possibly the fastest reciprocating-engine Hawker aircraft after reaching a speed of around 485 mph (780 km/h).
+LA610 was eventually fitted with a Napier Sabre VII, which was capable of developing 3,400 to 4,000 hp (2,535–2,983 kW); this aircraft became possibly the fastest reciprocating-engined Hawker aircraft after reaching a speed around 485 mph (780 km/h).